RedefiningReality/ILCCDC/README.md

 11. Implement Palo Alto firewall rules and fix DHCP as defined in [Network Information.pdf](Network%20Information.pdf).
     - Note: The version in this repo is not up-to-date
 13. Change Palo Alto SSH password and GUI password.

+### Creating Backups of Files for Important Services
+- [backup-linux.yml](Ansible/backup-linux.yml) can be used for backing up files
+  - this will store a zipped backup of a directory locally on the host as well as remotely on the Ansible machine
+- [restore-linux.yml](Ansible/restore-linux.yml) can be used to restore a file from a backup
+  - this will check if the local zipped backup is the same as the remote zipped backup
+    - restore the local copy if they are the same
+    - restore the remote copy and fix the local copy if they are different

+Both of these scripts accept the following extra variables:
+- **host** - the host to perform the backup operation on (required)
+- **dir** - the location of the directory to be backed-up/restored (default: /var/www/html)
+- **local_path** - the path to the local zipped copy of the directory (default: /opt/.kitten)
+- **local_name** -  the name of the local zipped copy of the directory (default: backup.tar.gz)
+- **remote_path** - the path to the remote (on the Ansible machine) zipped copy of the directory (default: /root/.kitten/backups)
+- **remote_name** - the name of the remote zipped copy of the directory (default: backup.tar.gz)
+-